emtee40/Aria2App-Wiki/Setup-DirectDownload.md

 </VirtualHost>
 ```
 > Replace `[PORT]` with the desired port number (avoid small numbers, but less than 65536) and `[DIR]` with the full path to your downloads folder.
-- Restart Apache: ` sudo systemctl restart apache2` or the equivalent for your system.
+- Restart Apache: `sudo systemctl restart apache2` or the equivalent for your system.

 > **Note**: if you encounter permission problems (403) check your folder permissions, you main need to `chown -R www-data:www-data [DIR]` or `chmod -R o+r [DIR]`.

 ## Authentication
-To enabled authentication you can follow [this guide](https://wiki.apache.org/httpd/PasswordBasicAuth) from the Apache website.
+To enable authentication you can follow [this guide](https://wiki.apache.org/httpd/PasswordBasicAuth) from the Apache website.

 # Aria2App setup